Abortion ballot measure: What Proposal 3 would do in Michigan

 - Guarantee that "every individual" in the state has a "fundamental right to reproductive freedom."
 That would include the right to make decisions about abortion, but also prenatal care, childbirth, postpartum care, contraception, sterilization, miscarriage management and infertility care.

-- Still allow elected officials to prohibit or otherwise regulate abortion after a fetus reaches "viability," which is generally considered around 23 to 24 weeks into a pregnancy.
+- Still allow elected officials to prohibit or otherwise regulate abortion after a fetus reaches "viability."
 However, the state could not prohibit any abortions that a medical professional deems necessary to "protect the life or physical or mental health" of the pregnant individual.

 - Only allow the state to restrict abortion rights if the restrictions are "justified by a compelling state interest achieved by the least restrictive means.”